Weasley18/wemakedev-hackathon/threat-seeker-ai/backend/README.md

 2. Install dependencies:
    ```
+   # For development
    pip install -r requirements.txt

+   # For deployment
+   pip install -e .
    ```

 3. Copy `env.example` to `.env` and fill in your configuration values: